cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 It embodies a range of skills necessary for covert operations, intelligence gathering, and subtle manipulation, reflecting a character's cunning and mental agility.
-This skill set is particularly important for characters involved in surveillance, undercover missions, or any situation that requires a discreet approach and careful planning.
+This Expertise Area set is particularly important for characters involved in surveillance, undercover missions, or any situation that requires a discreet approach and careful planning.